zhimin-z/agentapi/README.md

    agentapi --help
    ```

-1. (macOS) If you're prompted that macOS was unable to verify the binary, go to `System Settings -> Privacy & Security`, click "Open Anyway", and run the command again.
+   > On macOS, if you're prompted that the system was unable to verify the binary, go to `System Settings -> Privacy & Security`, click "Open Anyway", and run the command again.

-1. Run a Claude Code server (assumes `claude` is installed on your system):
+1. Run a Claude Code server (assumes `claude` is installed on your system and in the `PATH`):

    ```bash
    agentapi server -- claude
    ```

+   > If you're getting an error that `claude` is not in the `PATH` but you can run it from your shell, try `which claude` to get the full path and use that instead.

 1. Send a message to the agent: